jkool702/forkrun/DOCS/DESIGN.md

 **Mental model** (from PHYSICS.md):

-> A speculative, cooperative work-stealing engine where correctness is enforced by monotonic progress, not locks — and where data is physically born on the correct socket.
+> A speculative, cooperative work-stealing engine where correctness is enforced by monotonic progress, not locks — where the optimal batch size is computed during fork latency by a SIMD pre-flight scan — and where data is physically born on the correct socket.

 Once that model clicks, the rest of the design follows naturally.